 Network marketing is subject to intense government scrutiny, and regulation and changes in the law, or the interpretation and enforcement of the law, might adversely affect our business.
 Various laws and regulations in the United States and other countries regulate network marketing, or direct selling.
 These laws and regulations exist at many levels of government in many different forms, including statutes, rules, regulations, judicial decisions, and administrative orders.
 Network marketing regulations are inherently fact-based and often do not include "bright line" rules.
-As a result, regulators and courts have broad discretion in their application, interpretation and enforcement of these laws and regulations, and any of the foregoing can change.
-We are subject to the risk that, in one or more countries, our network marketing plan, or the conduct of certain of our Associates, could be found not to be in compliance with applicable laws and regulations.
+Additionally, we are subject to the risk that the regulations, or a regulator's interpretation and enforcement of the regulations, could change.
+From time to time, we have received requests to supply information regarding our network marketing plan to regulatory agencies.
+We have also modified our network marketing plan in the past to comply with the interpretation of the regulations by authorities.
+Where required by law, we obtain regulatory approval of our network marketing plan, or, where approval is not required or available, the favorable opinion of local counsel as to regulatory compliance.
 Further, we may simply be prohibited from distributing products through a network-marketing channel in some countries, or we may be forced to alter our Compensation Plan.